emailage/Emailage_Ruby/README.md

 ### Exceptions

-This gem can throw exceptions on any of the following issues:
+This gem can throw exceptions for any of the following issues:

-1. When Curl has an issue, like not being able to connect from your server to Emailage API,
+1. When Curl has an issue and it's not possible to connect to the Emailage API
-2. When bad formatted JSON is received,
+2. When improperly formatted JSON is received
 3. When an incorrect email or IP address is passed to a flagging or explicitly querying method.